-The recipient will be notified electronically and in writing in advance of either type of site visit being scheduled.
+Recipients are notified electronically and in writing in advance of either type of site visit being scheduled.
 A pre-review conference call alerts the recipient to the reasons for the site visit, what will be reviewed, required stakeholders, and the dates and times of the review.
 Sufficient notice will be given to allow recipients time to prepare and to make available for inspection the files or documents requested by the FPO.